When societies, institutions, communities or individuals support or condone violence against women, levels of such violence are higher.

 Suggesting violence is not serious enough to warrant action.
 For example, believing that domestic violence is a private matter.

 Denying its seriousness, denying that it occurs or denying that certain behaviours are violence at all.
 For example, believing that women make up or exaggerate claims of domestic violence to support child custody claims.

 Shifting blame from the perpetrator to the victim.
 For example, believing that if a woman is raped while drunk, she is partly responsible.

 What are the solutions?

-Change systems and practices that justify, excuse, trivialise or downplay violence against women and their children or shift blame from the perpetrator to the victim, including in the media and justice system.
+- Ensure all prevention initiatives include mechanisms to challenge social support for attitudes, beliefs, behaviours, systems and practices that justify, excuse, trivialise or downplay violence against women or shift blame from the perpetrator to the victim.

 Campaigns that challenge the condoning of violence against women